jsolorzano/invoice_manager/README.md

 ### Pre requirements 📋

-_Before starting, you need to make sure you have an environment with PHP 7.4, Composer 2, MySQL and git, in order to perform the installation process and run the application._
+_Before starting, you need to make sure you have an environment with PHP 7.4, Composer 2, Laravel 8, MySQL and git, in order to perform the installation process and run the application._

 ### Installation 🔧